Tibaalgburi/IDS2024F/homework/HW3/README.md

 9. ???
 10. ???
 11. ???
-12. logical implication and physical causation are NOT the same.For example: the rain at 10 am is not the physical cause of the clouds at 9:45 am.
+12. logical implication and physical causation are NOT the same.
+For example: the rain at 10 am is not the physical cause of the clouds at 9:45 am.
 Nevertheless, the proper logical connection is not in the uncertain causal direction (clouds ⇒ rain), but rather (rain ⇒ clouds), which is certain, although noncausal.
 13. If a person is crawling out of a jewelry store with a broken window and carrying expensive jewelry, then that gentleman is dishnest.
 Since B and A are true, C is true.
 14(a).
 The tiniest unit of information in computer and information science is a bit.
    b.
 0 and 1 are easy to represent electronically.